Masuzu/GBFPokerBot/README.md

 [Requirements](https://gbtools.azurewebsites.net/PokerBot/en/Home/Requirements)

 Running into Windows Defender or Antivirus issues when trying to [download](https://github.com/Masuzu/GBFPokerBot/releases) the program?
-We are also awayre of this known "issue" which may happen.
+We are also aware of this known "issue", rest assured, it is a false positive.